NAWI

 According to UNICEF Kenya is home to over four million child brides today.

-From the moment we read Milcah’s short story we realized that “NAWI” is not only a timely and necessary story to tell, it is a narrative that transcends borders and cultures to explore universal themes of hope, sacrifice, and the relentless pursuit of dreams.
-At its core, it is a story that echoes the aspirations of individuals who dare to challenge conventions and defy expectations.
+From the moment I read Milcah’s short story I realized that NAWI is more than beautiful and tragic story that is necessary to tell.
+It is a narrative that transcends borders and cultures to explore universal themes of hope, sacrifice, and the pursuit of dreams.

-We were approached by an educational non-profit, the “Learning Lions”, to direct a movie in Turkana more than six years ago.
-Since then we have been looking for the most intriguing and compelling stories from the region.
+Seven years ago, Toby and I were approached by an educational non-profit, the “Learning Lions”, to direct a movie in Turkana.
+Since then we became familiar with the culture while looking for the most compelling stories from the region .

-Last year, we therefore launched a short story competition together with the Learning Lions.
-The winning story by the gifted first-time writer Milcah Cherotich depicted a girl facing a forced marriage.
-This poignant tale serves as the foundation of “NAWI”.
+Last year, we launched a writing competition together with the Learning Lions.
+The winning story by the first-time writer Milcah Cherotich became the foundation of NAWI.
+Her story portrays a girl facing forced marriage.